Meet the Center for Precision Psychiatry Team

 See full bio

 Tian Ge, PhD is an applied mathematician and biostatistician who works at the intersection of neuroimaging science, genetics and statistics.
 His current research focuses on developing statistical and computational methods to integrate large-scale imaging, genomic, and biomedical data.
 Dr. Ge received his BS in Mathematics and PhD in Applied Mathematics from Fudan University, and a PhD in Computer Science from University of Warwick.
 He completed his postdoctoral training with Mert Sabuncu, PhD and Jordan Smoller, MD at Mass General and Harvard Medical School.
-He is currently an Instructor at Harvard Medical school, a junior faculty member in the Psychiatric & Neurodevelopmental Genetics Unit (PNGU), Center for Genomic Medicine, and is also affiliated with Athinoula A. Martinos Center for Biomedical Imaging at Massachusetts General Hospital.
+He is currently an Associate Professor at Harvard Medical school, a junior faculty member in the Psychiatric & Neurodevelopmental Genetics Unit (PNGU), Center for Genomic Medicine, and is also affiliated with Athinoula A. Martinos Center for Biomedical Imaging at Massachusetts General Hospital.

 Chris Kennedy, PhD